themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 A memory record should have an expiration policy.
 Important memories should require source refresh.
 Disputed memories should be quarantined.
 Generated memories should be distinguishable from human-approved records.

-The worst memory system is one where every past answer becomes an immortal fact.
-That is not memory.
-That is sediment.
+The weakest memory system is one where every past answer becomes a permanent fact.
+Useful memory needs review, expiry, and correction.

 ### 5) Adversarial epistemic testing